 (1) If $f$ is a cofibration then $(d_{1})_{*}$ is a fibration.
 Moreover, if $f$ is acyclic then $(d_{0})_{*}$ and $(d_{1})_{*}$ are weak equivalences.

 (2) If $f$ is a fibration then $(d_{0})_{*}$ is a fibration.
 Moreover, if $f$ is acyclic then $(d_{0})_{*}$ and $(d_{1})_{*}$ are weak equivalences. \end{prop} \begin{proof} (1) If $f$ is a cofibration then $d_{1}$ is a fibration.
 So $(d_{1})_{*}$ is a fibration of simplicial sets according to Proposition 1.11.
 If $f$ is acyclic, then $d_{0}$ and $d_{1}$ are weak equivalences.
-The objects $X$ and $Y$ are fibrant and cofibrant so $End_{X}$ and $End_{Y}$ are fibrant props, which implies that $End_{\{f\}}$ is also fibrant.
+Every chain complex is fibrant and cofibrant, and fibrations of props are determined componentwise, so $End_{X}$ and $End_{Y}$ are fibrant props.
+This implies that $End_{\{f\}}$ is also fibrant.
 We deduce from this and Proposition 1.11 that $(d_{0})_{*}$ and $(d_{1})_{*}$ are weak equivalences.